 a.i. solutions is now offering a unique new capability with ObsSIM, to generate simulated space surveillance sensors observations.
-ObsSIM produces physics-based observation data powered by FreeFlyer®, simulating the ground and space-based sensors of the US Space Surveillance Network (SSN).
+ObsSIM produces physics-based observation data powered by FreeFlyer®, simulating the ground and space-based sensors of the US Space Surveillance Network (SSN) and commercial sensor networks.
 Modeled physical limitations include solar lighting constraints, range constraints, sensor slew rates and sensor dwell times.

 ObsSIM models customized maneuvers and other on-orbit events for Resident Space Objects (RSOs).
-When ObsSIM simulated data is combined with genuine observation data it can be used to drive realistic testing, training, and exercise scenarios in a virtual over live construct.
+When ObsSIM simulated data is combined with genuine commercial observation data it can be used to drive realistic testing, training, and exercise scenarios in a virtual over live construct.

-ObsSIM data is published in real time to AFRL/RV’s Unified Data Library (UDL) where government and commercial customers can subscribe to the data.
+ObsSIM data is published in real time to Space Force’s Unified Data Library (UDL) where government and commercial customers can subscribe to the data.

 With the rise of foreign counterspace capabilities, the US National Security Space community has initiated a strategic realignment of its space surveillance capabilities to enable them to better support requirements of the Space Battle Management Command and Control (Space BMC2) mission.
-This realignment includes the deployment of several new ground and space-based sensors to enhance the US ability to collect observations of on-orbit objects.
-Going forward, the US plans to deploy even more sensors on the ground and in space and to partner with sensors from Allied countries to further enhance the ability to maintain tracks of on-orbit objects.
+This realignment includes the deployment of several new ground and space-based sensors to enhance the US ability to collect observations of on-orbit object.
+Going forward, the US has plans to deploy even more sensors on the ground and in space and to partner with sensors from Allied countries to further enhance the ability to maintain track of on-orbit objects.

 The significant increase in the quantity of observations provided by these new sensor capabilities demand the development of new approaches to observation processing, operator displays, and the development of appropriate new tactics, techniques and procedures (TTPs) and operator training plans.
 However, there are minimal sets of real-world, radar and telescope observations available to test out these TTPs and to train operators on their execution.
 To address this shortfall in realistic observations of on-orbit events, a.i. solutions has developed a physics based, Observation Simulator (ObsSIM) which can provide realistic observation sets to reflect potentially hostile adversary maneuvers and other space events.